Titsey Place: History

 Many of the Uvedales are buried in the garden of Titsey Place, which contains the former parish graveyard.
 The last Gresham of Titsey pulled down the ancient parish church in 1776 and incorporated its site into his park.
 In 1865, a large yew-tree marked the location of the former church.

 Sir Henry Gresham Leveson Gower (1873–1954), who was born at Titsey Place, was England cricket captain in 1909-1910.
 Frederick Leveson-Gower (1871–1946) also played first-class cricket.

 The Leveson Gowers remained at Titsey until Thomas Leveson Gower died in 1992.
 By his Will, a charitable trust was established to preserve the house and gardens for the benefit of the public.
-The remainder of the estate was left to his heir, David Innes, who was also appointed Governor of the charitable trust.
+The remainder of the estate was left to his heir, David Innes, who was also appointed governor of the charitable trust.

 Present day

 House

 The house is especially noted for its fine collection of family portraits, many of which are hung in the main entrance hall.
-Such noted artists as Sir Joshua Reynolds and Peter Lely are represented.
+The important artists Sir Joshua Reynolds and Peter Lely are represented.
 The new dining room has four paintings of Venice by Canaletto.
 The panelled sitting-room has a notable antiquarian interior and the gallery bedroom has an impressive Georgian style.

 Gardens

-After being left in a run-down state by the Army after World War II, the majority of the gardens were restored by Thomas Smith and his team.
-Smith also built up a very impressive orchid collection and grew fruit and vegetables in the kitchen-garden for the estate and for the greengrocers in nearby Oxted.
-Since 1992, the house and remainder of the gardens have been restored and the kitchen-garden changed to a more Victorian style.
+As a result of being occupied by the British Army during the Second World War, the house and park got into a run-down state.
+After the war, most of the gardens were restored by Thomas Smith and his team.
+Smith also built up a very impressive orchid collection and grew fruit and vegetables in the kitchen-garden for the estate and to sell to greengrocers in nearby Oxted.
+Since 1992, the house and remainder of the gardens have been restored and the kitchen-garden has been given a more Victorian style.
 Both are open to the public in the summer.
 In the wider estate of 3000 acre, miles of woodland walks along the edge of the North Downs are used by over 20,000 visitors a year.

 Titsey Place is supported by the Campaign to Protect Rural England.